Video marketing is not the problem. Most businesses already use it. The issue is how it gets used.

 Internal and Training Videos

 Video marketing is not only external.
 Internal videos support onboarding, training, and internal communication.
 They help teams stay aligned and reduce the need for repeated explanations.
+Screen recordings and interviews are especially effective formats for internal and training videos, making it easier to demonstrate processes and share expert insights directly with your team.

 Choosing the right type of video keeps your video content strategy focused and effective.
 Each format should exist to solve a specific problem, not just fill a content calendar.